 - Pupils should retain their natural hair colour and refarin from tints/dyes and hair decorations during term time.
 Decorative or extreme cuts are not acceptable.

-- Earrings: small plain gold/silver studs (no more than one in each ear)
+- Earrings: small plain gold/silver studs to be worn in the ear lobe (no more than one in each ear)

 - Other jewellery is considered unsuitable for school.